Alberts69/Script-Ware-Mac-Themes-Albert/README.md

 WARNING!!!
 COPPER.SWMTHEME IS BROKEN.
 DO NOT USE COPPER.SWMTHEME UNTIL I FIX

 I think there is a limit on how many swmthemes you can have.
+If you figure out the max amount of swmthemes you can have in the themes folder please DM me Server_Pro#0869